 Shopping for your photographer and travel friends and family is hard.
 Camera gear is expensive and each brand has its own features.
-I’m here to help with this travel photography gear gift ideas under $100.
+I’m here to help with these travel photography gear gift ideas for under $100.
 Because we DO want to give kick-ass amazing gifts that travelers love, but we do NOT want to break the bank!

 Things to keep in mind when shopping for travel photography gear

 If you want to hit a home run on your birthday or Christmas gifts for your traveling friends who love photography, do keep an eye out for the following things:

 What camera do they already own?
 Many photography gear is brand specific.
 Not all lenses go on each camera.
 If you don’t know: ASK!
 Photographers love to chat about their camera and gear.

 What kind of traveler or photographer are you buying for?
 Does she travel carry-on only?
 There is no use in buying them a useful, but bulky photo booth.
 Is your friend an adventure traveler?
 Then the photography gear you’re buying as a gift must be sturdy!